 - Gonsalves, R 2012, ‘Creating the Creators’.
 Conference presentation about the literary world at the Scenes of Reading Conference, University of Sydney, May 25-26.

-- Gonsalves, R 2007, ‘Creating Fiction: Bourdieu’s Theory and Writing Practice: Conference paper at the Australian Association of Writing Programs Conference, University of Canberra, Canberra, November
+- Gonsalves, R 2007, ‘Creating Fiction: Bourdieu’s Theory and Writing Practice: Conference paper at the Australasian Association of Writing Programs Conference, University of Canberra, Canberra, November

 - Australian Society of Authors (ASA)